lucaz88/FunTraits/Readme.md

 * Genome stats about completness (using CheckM) and taxonomy (using GTDB-Tk) in the folders `_results/checkm` and `_results/gtdbtk`
 * An interactive HTML heatmap `_plot/hm_MASTERtraits_jacc.html` representing the annotated traits across genomes
 * Logs of all executed rules in the folder `_logs`
-* All conda environments and docker used in the WF will be stored in the folder `_tools`
+* All conda environments and docker used in the WF will be stored in the folder `_tools`, while the fetched databases will be stored in the folder`databases`

 ### TODO list